lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 *   **Be opinionated.** Good strategies are opinionated.
 If they aren't opinionated, then they won't provide any clarity on decision making.
 However, being opinionated on its own isn't enough.
 You also need to show your work.
 *   **Show your work.** In math classes growing up, you had to show your work to get full credit.
 Here too, you must show the rationale behind your opinions.
 Showing your work builds confidence in the first version of a document, but even more importantly, by showing your work, you make it possible for others to modify and extend your work as the underlying context shifts.

 Some of the best strategies you write may at the time feel too obvious to bother writing.
 "When should we write design documents?" is a strategy worth writing.
 "Which databases do we use for which use cases?" is a strategy worth writing.
-"Which services should page during off-hours?" is worth writing, too.
+"How should we stage our migration from monolith to services?" is worth writing, too.
 As we leave behind the idea of strategy as a permanent brilliance, we can start to write far more of them, and we can write them more casually.
 If it ends up not being used, you can always deprecate it later.

 ## Extrapolate five strategies into a vision